the-taj/WebHackingNotes/README.md

 # WebHackingNotes

-## INFORMATION GATHERING: Information gathering is a part of hunting security bugs.
+## INFORMATION GATHERING (RECON): Information gathering is a part of hunting security bugs.
 ### Attack Surface Reconnaisance – Strategies and the Value of Standardization

 ***Identifying virtual hosts: Multiple websites are commonly deployed on the same physical server.